Thursday, 27 May 2010

 From across the border, Ali agrees.
 "Live shows are a unique experience every time," he says.
 "I've had requests from audience to sing their favourite song again and again.
 They never tire of certain classics.
 Luckily , I enjoy singing old numbers, and popular choices are my own favourites, too."

 Aziz is confident that Hong Kong audiences will appreciate ghazals, "Not long ago, I was in Sauddi Arabia for a concert and the audience was a very mixed, international crowd," he says.
-"The Russian and the Japanese Consulate Generals were attending, with their respective peeople and entourage.
+"The Russian and the Japanese Consulate Generals were attending, with their respective people and entourage.
 I thought they would stay for a few minutes and then leave.
 But they stayed till the very end and, although I'm sure they didn't understand a single word that was sung, they came up to me.
-At the next concert, there were more Russians and Japanese peeople in the crowd.
+At the next concert, there were more Russians and Japanese people in the crowd.
 What does that tell you about music transcending borders?"

 No comments: